JujuAdams/Scribble/latest/scribble-methods.md

 |`angle` |real    |rotation angle of the text element|

 Rotates and scales a text element relative to the origin (set by [`.origin()`](scribble-methods?id=originx-y)).

+!> This transformation is applied **after** text layout and should be used to animate e.g. pop-in animations.
+If you'd like to apply a scaling factor before text layout, please use `.scale()`

 &nbsp;